 In the Fall of 2014 the company announced its Discretion cloud wireless glucose monitoring product concepts, which will be manufactured for the company according to spec by its Korean contract manufacturer.
 In April 2015 the company entered into discussions with HMD Biomedical, Inc. in Taiwan for the importing of HMD's FDA cleared "Cloudia," product as a placeholder until the company's Discretion Messenger product for children will be ready.
-We ended our discussions with HMD Biomedical in October 2016, after determining that the "Cloudia" product was not robustly developed enough for North American markets and to further develop this product would require another 510(k) approval from the U.S. FDA.
-The company was concerned that a revised "Cloudia" might not be able to meet the more stringent ISO 15197:2013 and FDA Guidance 2014 requirements.
+We ended our discussions with HMD Biomedical in October 2016, after determining that the "Cloudia" product was not robustly developed enough for North American markets and to further develop this product would require another 510(k) approval from the U.S. FDA which we did not wish to undertake.

+The company became concerned that a revised "Cloudia" might not be able to meet the more stringent ISO 15197:2013 and FDA Guidance 2014 requirements.
 To that end, the company's exclusive agent in Korea was contacted by the Korean government, who apparently are willing to finance the Discretion Messenger initiative through its advanced development, clinical trials and FDA prosecution.
 Different than, for example, an NIH grant, this grant from the Korean government, if accepted by the company, would include investment in the company's contract manufacturer as well.
 The company has recently completed a further development of it's MD@Hand product, allowing diabetic users of the company's Discretion products to monitor and track their diabetes treatment and testing on their smart cell phones.
 The company plans to spin-off its other MD@Hand and Residenceware technologies in a larger M&A transaction now in process.

 The company entered into two international agreements in the latter part of 2016.
 The first agreement, executed through the company's exclusive Korean agent, allows for delivery of the GenUltimate! product in quantity to the Korean market.
-As of this writing, the Korean partners have ordered and paid for over 40,000 pieces (units) of GenUltimate!
-Another almost 20,000 pieces (units) are on order for April 2017.
+As of this writing, the Korean partners have ordered and paid for over 65,000 pieces (units) of GenUltimate!
+Another almost 20,000 pieces (units) are on order for late June 2017.
 The company's second international agreement is through a South American financier who has businesses in Bolivia and Spain.
-This group has placed orders for approximately \$17 million in GenUltimate! product, GenUltimate! meters and the company's new (2017) Firefly!
+This group has placed a single two-year (term) order for approximately \$17 million in GenUltimate! product, GenUltimate! meters and the company's new (2017) Firefly!
 Lancets.
-Almost 11,000 pieces (units) of GenUltiomate!, 3,000 GenUltimate! meters and cases of lancets have been delivered to Bolivia.
-In addition, the South America financier has funded the company's regulatory applications (through a Spanish pharmaceutical company) with the EU, to gain "CE" marking for its GenUltimate! and GenSure! products in return for the Spanish distribution rights to these two products.
+Almost 11,000 pieces (units) of GenUltimate!, 3,000 GenUltimate! meters and cases of lancets have been delivered to Bolivia.
+In addition, the South America financier has funded the company's regulatory applications (through a Spanish pharmaceutical company) with the EU, to gain "CE" marking for its GenUltimate! and GenSure! products (and later in 2017 the company's GenChoice! and GenPrecis!
+Products) in return for the Spanish distribution rights to these two products.
 And lastly, the South American financier has notified the company that he and those closely associated with him wished to subscribe to a \$3.25 million to \$5.0 million capital investment in the company.
-As of this writing the company has not concluded this capital investment but intends to speak to this issue in the upcoming 1Q 2017 Quarterly Report..
+As of this writing the company has not concluded this capital investment, at its choice, but received a signed and dated a Subscription Agreement for this upcoming investment from the financier.
+Among the many terms in this investment, the South American financier will not be able to convert and sell any securities that underlie the investment vehicle for 36 months from the time of the investment.